John McLean (explorer): Ottawa River

-John McLean entered the service of the Hudson's Bay Company at a most interesting and critical time in its history, during the suicidal strife between the Hudson's Bay and North West Companies.
+John McLean entered the service of the Hudson's Bay Company at a most interesting and critical time in its history, during the strife between the Hudson's Bay and North West Companies.
 He worked on the Ottawa River—the present-day border between Quebec and Ontario—until 1833.
 During his apprenticeship, he moved progressively further upcountry, from Lake of Two Mountains, to Chats Falls in April 1822, to Fort Coulonge in June 1823.
 He then directed a post at Lac de Sable on the Lièvre in the wilderness north of Ottawa and Montreal.
 He spent nine years fending off company rivals, cultivating relations with indigenous trappers, and improving the post's profitability only to be removed to a new territory once things had become easy.
 He lamented that he "had now served the Hudson's Bay Company faithfully and zealously for a period of twelve years, leading a life of hardship and toil, of which no idea can be formed except by those whose hard lot it may be to know it by experience... what was my reward?
 I had no sooner succeeded in freeing my district from opposition, than I was ordered to resign my situation to another who would enjoy the results of my labour."
-McLean's account of his journey across the continent is another of those invaluable récit de voyage that enable us to piece together the history of the Canadian North-west in its earlier days.
+McLean's account of his journey across the continent is another of those invaluable accounts that enable us to piece together the history of the Canadian North-west in its earlier days.